 If you’re looking for extensive practice materials in the form of sentence completion, questions, and tests for each section of the SAT, the College Board is an excellent site to visit.
 You can use these questions and tests just as you would answer the SAT Question of the Day–a downloadable app that features a new practice question every day.

+Students can also learn vocabulary by participating in an SAT prep class or online course.
+Find out more about our online course here.
 Look for unfamiliar words in every question.
 Once you see one, remember the word and try using context clues and guess its definition.
 Then, look it up online to check if you made the right guess.
 Write the word that you’ve learned to remember it better.
 You can also try to use it correctly over the coming days to make sure its meaning really sticks to you.

 Another excellent trick you should try is word association.
 Take an unfamiliar word you’re trying to learn and associate it with something that is familiar to you.
 The human brain absorbs new information naturally by connecting it to what’s already known to you.
 Use this to your advantage–associate words you encounter during your review with a familiar situation or person.